sfmqrb/buggy/README.md

 * **Fuzzing harness/tests** if you used fuzzing.
 * A **write-up** listing each bug, trigger, root cause, and fix.

-That’s it—keep it tight.
-Let me know if you want Problem 2.

 **Problem 2: Auditing and Exploiting a Vulnerable Web Application**